Razz (poker): Strategy

 Normally the best starting hand in Razz is A-2-3.
 A general strategy in a full-ring game is to only play unpaired cards none of them higher than 8s.

 Players want to avoid making pairs and should evaluate other door cards in relation to the strength of their hand.
+A player's hand is much stronger if there are cards of the same denomination already showing (less chance of pairing up on a draw) and weaker if there are "make" cards (cards that would allow them to make their hand) visible.
 For instance, Jane holds 3-4-5 and sees four "dead" door cards of 3-4-4-5 behind her.
 This is a strong hand, as the likelihood of pairing her hole cards is now greatly diminished.

-Observing the door cards of other players is also very important.
-A player's hand is much stronger if there are cards of the same denomination already showing (less chance of pairing up on a draw) and weaker if there are make cards visible (i.e. a A-6-7 is a much stronger hand when other players are showing Aces, 6s and 7s than when these players are showing 2s, 3s, 4s and 5s).
+Another example: A-6-7 is a much stronger hand when other players are showing Aces, 6s and 7s than when these players are showing the make cards 2s, 3s, 4s and 5s.

 Another key strategy in Razz is stealing the antes and bring-in bets.
 If a player is to the right of the bring-in bettor, and everyone else folds, a raise with a lower exposed card is normally the correct play.
 For example, if Mary has a 9 showing, and John, the bring-in bettor, has a K showing, Mary should normally raise if everyone else folds.